TanglePay/biota-swap/readme.md

 ```

 ## Aes encrypt/decrypt in tools/aes.go
+### introduction
+As an infrastructure within the community, security is our top concern.
+Currently, there are three layers of security for the nodes:
+* First, the MPC mechanism is a form of security protection.
+In 4/6, a hacker would need to breach four validators.
+In the future, we will add a bounty to reward attackers who can breach a validator, so that we can promptly adjust for risky validators.
+* Second, the server on which each validator is located provides another layer of protection.
+Validators have the duty to protect their own servers from being breached.
+* Third, each validator starts its service with a password.
+In many MPC platforms, passwords are stored in configuration files.
+However, in our system design, once the password is entered, it only exists in the memory, thereby increasing security.
+* To further enhance the security, we suggest a fourth mechanism: every validator encrypts its password with a unique algorithm that is different from each other.
+Thus even if an attacker gains access to the data in memory, he cannot obtain the password without cracking the encryption.
+* Though without this mechanism validators can run stably now, in the aspect of protecting the community and user assets, we recommend every validator add this mechanism.
+It would be the best option if a validator can completely implement this by itself.
+We also provide a template that validators can use but must rewrite the most critical encryption algorithm part themselves.
+### example of CreateKey
 ```go
 func CreateKey(seed uint64, nSize uint64) []byte {
 	if (nSize != 16) && (nSize != 32) && (nSize != 64) {